 Application deadline: 9:00 a.m.
-March 2, 2011.
+Wednesday, March 13th, 2013.
 Submit your completed application, via e-mail, to Lidia Nonn at firstname.lastname@example.org.
 Selected applicants will be contacted by the PITR Coordinator.
 In addition, selected applicants will need to submit a completed poster by March 25th, 2013.
 Please Click Here for Posters in the Rotunda Application Form.

-Poster Specifics: For your poster display, you will need to construct a self-supporting poster to be placed on an easel for viewing.
+Poster specifics: If chosen to present, the PITR Coordinator will be in contact with you.
+Presenters will need to construct a self-supporting poster to be placed on an easel for viewing.
 Students will receive one-on-one assistance in creating their poster or adapting it for the session in Madison.
-If chosen to present, the PITR Coordinator will be in contact with you.
-Presenters will receive assistance with poster printing costs.
-Easels will be provided.
+Presenters will receive assistance with poster printing costs and easels will be provided.

 Abstract requirement: Each poster presentation requires an abstract.
 An abstract is a summary of the project and should reflect the professional format normally associated with scholarly work in its discipline (e.g., an abstract of an artistic performance may be similar to the program notes that typically accompany such a performance; science abstracts typically include background information, methods, results, and a brief discussion).